juji/lucidlines/doc/web-interface.md

 # Web Interface

-LucidLines provides a modern web dashboard for monitoring and controlling your processes.
+LucidLines provides a modern web dashboard for monitoring and controlling your processes in real-time.
+The interface is built using <a href="https://vitejs.dev/" target="_blank" rel="noopener noreferrer">Vite</a> and <a href="https://reactjs.org/" target="_blank" rel="noopener noreferrer">React</a> for optimal performance and developer experience.

 ## Accessing the Dashboard